+To Enable Scan - press the "

+^C " softkey.

-To Enable Scan - press the " ≪^c " softkey.
-The display will indicate the radio is scanning by a "T upper right corner.
-(See Figure 3) To Disable Scan - press the " ≪^c " softkey.
+The display will indicate the radio is scanning by a "T ↓ " icon in the upper right corner.
+(See Figure 3)

+To Disable Scan - press the " ^C " softkey.

 Note: Pressing the "Menu" softkey while scanning will also disable scan.
 If no channels are in the scan list, the user will get the following error "Enter Scan List" on the display.